BahaaEbraheem/ToDoApp/README.md

 - You can use **Postman** or **Swagger UI** to test the API:
 - **Swagger UI** will be available when the project is run on `https://localhost:7112/swagger/index.html`.
 - **Postman Collection** is available in the following path: `https://github.com/BahaaEbraheem/ToDoApp/blob/master/postman/Elkood_ToDoListAPI.postman_collection.json`.
+- **Postman Collection** is available in the following path: `https://github.com/BahaaEbraheem/ToDoApp/blob/master/postman/ Elkood.postman_test_run.json`.
+- All tested AIPs correctly and I put the test link here for you to run after adding the token but pay attention to the token expiration time

 ## Technologies and Tools Used:
 - **ASP.NET Core Web API**